zeya2u9/PTPerf/PT_Measurements/file-downlaod/F2/readme.txt

                         ....
 			....
 			....
-	Apart from the names of the files and folders, file format and location variation are all same as curl-based experiments.
+	Apart from the names of the files and folders, file format and location variation are all the same as curl-based experiments.
    - starting the measurements -
         - copy all files from this folder
         - replace <server-pass>, <server-ip> with PT server's password and IP addresses in fdownTime.py, kill_<0-13>.sh, start_<x>.sh files
         - change the url for different file sizes in fDwonload.csv (we hosted our own server to store these files)
 	- start the measurement (MOT) -
         $python3 fdownTime.py
-   - Repeat above steps at each location you want to perform the measurement and save results.
+   - Repeat the above steps at each location where you want to perform the measurement and save the results.

-2. Raw_Data_Processing: it contains scripts which will process the raw data obtained from step-1
+2. Raw_Data_Processing: it contains scripts that will process the raw data obtained from step 1
-   - To apply processing scripts over the raw data follow above folder and file structure
+   - To apply processing scripts over the raw data, follow above folder and file structure
-        - run selenium-z-file-dbmake.py to get average download time for each PT
+        - run selenium-z-file-dbmake.py to get the average download time for each PT
         $python3 selenium-z-file-dbmake.py
-	     -- from the results of above scripts, make a single CSV file containing average download times for all file-sizes [5,10,20,50,100MB] for each PT.
+	     -- from the results of the above scripts, make a single CSV file containing average download times for all file sizes [5,10,20,50,100MB] for each PT.
 		- let's assume the name of the CSV is all_pts.csv
-		- keep the format of all_pts.csv like below (first row denotes file-sizes and first column denotes PT names) Name , 5mb, 10mb, 20mb, 50mb, 100mb
+		- keep the format of all_pts.csv like below (the first row denotes file-sizes and the first column denotes PT names) Name , 5mb, 10mb, 20mb, 50mb, 100mb
 			Tor
 			Obfs4
 			...
 			...
-	Above script will also print the number of failures in downloads by all PTs.
+	The above script will also print the number of failures in downloads by all PTs.
-  	Alternate: you can also run selenium-file-graphs.py to get processed results
+  	Alternate: you can also run selenium-file-graphs.py to get processed results.

    - To make graphs out of the processed data (all_pts.csv), run plotf2.py script
-	$python3 plotf2.py  //it will make point graph for all PTs download times
+	$python3 plotf2.py  //it will make a point graph for all PTs download times